mozilla-services/heka/docs/source/installing.rst

 - gcc
 - g++
 - git
-- go 1.1.1
+- go 1.1 or greater
 - python 2.6 or greater
 - perl
 - patch

-1. Ensure your GOROOT enviroment variable is set properly.
-Usually this is /usr/local/go.
-GOPATH should not be set.

-2. Check out the `heka build`_ repository:
+1. Check out the `heka build`_ repository:

     .. code-block:: bash

         git clone https://github.com/mozilla-services/heka-build.git

-3. Run `make` in the heka-build directory (builds the current release (master branch)):
+2. Run `make` in the heka-build directory (builds the current release (master branch); if you have go installed in a non-standard location, you may need to set the GOROOT environment variable):

     .. code-block:: bash